 “The City cannot guarantee the complete absence of rats within its territory.
 In this case, it acted as a reasonable [entity].
 It has a rat control plan that the Tribunal deems reasonable.
 Furthermore, it had no reason to proactively target the area where the applicants’ residence is located, as this area is not conducive to the presence of rats and no information had been communicated to it regarding their existence of a potential problem.”

-For these reasons, the plaintiffs’ claim was dismissed.
+For these reasons, the plaintiffs’ claim was dismissed. n